guyleonard/genomics_adventure/chapter_2/task_12.md

 # Task 12 - SNPs and Indels

 *The following 3 tasks are open-ended.
-Please take your time with these.
-Don't forget though, there's more adventures to be had!*
+Please take your time with these but don't forget there are more adventures to be had!*

 ## Alignment Display Format
 Visit  the BROAD's website [here](http://www.broadinstitute.org/software/igv/AlignmentData) :mag: and have a brief read of the format.